tripzilch/tripzilch.github.io/articles/wobbly.md

 You can also not modulate the sine wave, but instead just add together a whole bunch of simple sine waves (the first formula) with slightly different frequency, speed and phase.
 I think you'd need at least five or so before it stops looking too regular.
 It's very important to randomize the phases properly so they don't all start at 0.
 Disclaimer: I haven't really experimented with this variation a lot.

 You can also modulate the sine wave with an actual perlin or simplex noise function!
 That way you might (again, not tested) get something in between the organic feel of a wobbly motion and the unpredictability of noise.
 Or maybe the other way around ...

+## 2D wobbly

+A good formula to start with is modulating a sine over `x` with a sine over `y`: `sin(px + fx * x + a * sin(py + fy * y))`.
+Here `fx` and `fy` are the frequencies, if coordinates range between -1 and 1, then 2.3 and 3.2 are good values for a smooth plasma.
+But you can experiment with any value you like.
+It usually looks best if their ratio is less than twice apart.
+`px` and `py` are the phases, choose these between -PI and +PI (or between 0 and TAU).
+Choosing outside this range just repeats and is no use.
+`a` is the modulation amplitude.
+This is how extreme the modulation is.
+Because it's fed into a `sin` function, I usually choose between -PI and +PI, but you can go outside this range.

+Now you may find that this looks fairly boring, and this is because you need to copy this formula, add it to itself, except with the `x` and `y` swapped (and all different numbers of course).
+Because the result is the sum of two sine waves, it ranges between -2 and 2.
+Therefore you do `0.5 + 0.25 * (the entire thing)` to scale it to 0 and 1.

+Try it with greyscale first.
+It's incredibly hard to see what happens when you change the parameters between 3 colour channels at once.
+Besides, doing that blindly will result in nothing but rainbow puke.
+If you want nice colours try slight incremental phase offsets between R, G and B. Leave the frequencies the same.
+After you tried that, realise that this is also about the extent of what you can usefully do with colour in the RGB colour space without using a palette (prove me wrong, though :) ).